berayboztepe/Binary_Classification/README.md

 ![](img/RMS-50/last%205%20epochs%20of%20training.PNG)

-After the training completed, frozen top layers has become unfrozen and the model tuning has been started.
+After the training completed, frozen top layers have become unfrozen, and the model tuning has been started.
 The reason why we do that:

 ![](img/Convolution_base+own_classifier.jpg)